CosmicDreamsOfCode/FrostBlend/Manual/General Groups/Frostbite PBR UBER.md

     - Makes the material more or less metallic in appearance.
 - **Reflectance Metalness Addition**
 	- Set to 1 to add Metalness on top of the Reflectance.(Mainly for internal use, don't reccomend touching)
+- **Metalness Gamma Correction**
+	- Sets the gamma value of the Metalness value.
+0 for off, 1 for on.